MikeKneeB/quartz-site/content/Lancer - Tabernacle/Missions/2 Operation Fuse, Or, Shadows Of The Mess You Made.md

 [^3]: insert gif of BT-7274 giving a thumbs up here

 [^4]: Genuinely could not make up that the arrogant Yumai forgot the self-destruct sequence here.
 Truly cinema.

+[^5]: Love you, honeybear.

+[^6]: This was such a punishing attack - **Drops In The River** had cluster munitions, which I only realised on the subsequent turn.
+Watching Lonnie's player's face falter as both the structure he'd *just* put back on his mech disappear was heartbreaking, but that's how the dice roll, sometimes.